-Make your own ras el hanout spice mix and enjoy this Moroccan chicken for a very fragrant, cozy (and gluten-free) dinner!
+Make your own ras el hanout spice mix and enjoy this Moroccan chicken baked in a spicy tomato sauce for a cozy (and gluten-free) dinner!

 - Pat-dry the chicken pieces very well before sautéing them, otherwise the oil will splatter everywhere!
 (If you notice it starts to splatter, just cover the pot with a lid).

 - Since everyone can make his own Ras El Hanout you can make this recipe even if you don’t have all of the spices listed here.
 However, I would try to definitely use cumin, cinnamon, cloves, paprika, ginger, turmeric, cardamom, peppercorns,

 - You can cook this dish on the stove, with the pot covered, like a stew.
 The outcome will be just as flavorful!